com-lihaoyi/scalasql/design.md

 1. **A database library suitable for use for "getting started"**: prioritizing ease of use and simplicity over performance, flexibility, or purity.

+2. **Vanilla-Scala-Like Syntax and Semantics**: ScalaSql aims to look like normal operations on Scala collections, Scala tuples, Scala `case class`es.
+Naturally there will be some differences, some incidental and some fundamental.
+But the hope is that any Scala programmer who picks up ScalaSql will be able to begin using it effectively leveraging all they already know about programming in Scala, without having to learn an entirely new DSL

-2. **Typed, structured queries**: your queries should be able to return primitives, `case class`es, tuples, collections, etc..
+3. **Typed, structured queries**: your queries should be able to return primitives, `case class`es, tuples, collections, etc..
 A large portion of JDBC boilerplate is translating logic "Scala collections" operations into SQL, and translating the "flat" key-value SQL result sets back into something more structured.
 This library aims to automate that process

-3. **Minimal boilerplate**: both at table definition-site and at query-site.
+4. **Minimal boilerplate**: both at table definition-site and at query-site.
 We should not need to duplicate case class field definitions 3-5 times in order to define our table schema.

-4. **Simple types, as far as possible**

-5. **Low implementation/maintenance burden**: we don't have a VC funded company behind this library, so it should be both implementable and maintainable by ~1 person in free time
+5. **Low implementation/maintenance burden**: we don't have a VC funded company behind this library, so it should be both implementable and maintainable by <~>1 person in free time

 6. **90% coverage of common SQL APIs, user-extensible to handle the rest**: we should